 Each version also has a file summarising the number and fraction of stations with certain flagging rates for each of these tests and the two sets of summaries (strings and total) [all_fails_summary_VERSION.dat].
-The 71 column array stored in the ga flags fold has the values as shown in Table 2.

 The 71-column array stored in the qc_flags field has the values as shown in Table 2.